REDetector/REFilter/README.md

 	-u, --user=root         MySQL user name;
     -P, --pwd=root          MySQL password of user;
 	-m, --mode=dnarna       Tell the program if it is denovo mode or DNARNA mode;
-	-i, --input             Input all required files in order (i.e., RNA VCF File, DNA VCF File, DARNED Database, Gene Annotation File, RepeatMasker Database File, dbSNP Database File) instead of single input, each file should be divided with ',';
+	-i, --input             Input all required files in order (i.e., RNA VCF File, DNA VCF File, DARNED Database, Gene Annotation File, RepeatMasker Database File, dbSNP Database File) instead of single input, each file should be divided with ',' and there should not be blank with each file;
     -o, --output=./         Set export path for the results in database, default path is current directory;
     -e, --export=all        Export the needed columns in database, which must be the column name of a table in database, the column names should be divided by ',';